vmware/terraform-provider-tanzu-mission-control/docs/resources/management_cluster.md

   name = "tf-registration-test" // Required

   spec {
-    default_cluster_group           = "default" // Required
+    cluster_group                           = "default" // Required
     kubernetes_provider_type                = "VMWARE_TANZU_KUBERNETES_GRID" // Required
-    image_registry                  = "image_registry_value"// Optional - only allowed with TKGm - if supplied this should be the name of a pre configured local image registry configured in TMC to pull images from workload_cluster_image_registry = "workload_cluster_image_registry_value"// Optional - only allowed with TKGm - only allowed if image_registry is not empty proxy_name                      = "proxy_name_value"// Optional - name of proxy configuration to use which is already configured in TMC workload_cluster_proxy_name     = "workload_cluster_proxy_name_value"// Optional - only allowed if proxy_name is not empty
+    image_registry                          = "image_registry_value"// Optional - only allowed with TKGm - if supplied this should be the name of a pre configured local image registry configured in TMC to pull images from managed_workload_cluster_image_registry = "workload_cluster_image_registry_value"// Optional - only allowed with TKGm - only allowed if image_registry is not empty management_proxy_name                   = "proxy_name_value"// Optional - name of proxy configuration to use which is already configured in TMC managed_workload_cluster_proxy_name     = "workload_cluster_proxy_name_value"// Optional - only allowed if proxy_name is not empty
   }
 }
 ```